safeliquids/cap/README.md

 Most errors related to the parser cause the program to exit with an error message.
-For example, when trying to create a flag that does not start with a flag prefix character ('-' by default), you may see something like
+For example, when trying to create a flag that does not start with a flag prefix character ('-' by default), it may result in something like
 ``` console
 $ ./myprogram
 cap: invalid flag name - must begin with one of "-"